networknt/light-doc/content/style/light-rest-4j/openapi-validator.md

 This handler is part of the [light-rest-4j][] which is built on top of light-4j but focused on RESTful API only.
 Also, it only works with the OpenAPI 3.0 specification.

-It encourages design driven implementation so OpenAPI specification should be done before the implementation starts.
+Light-4j encourages design driven implementation so OpenAPI specification should be done before the implementation starts.
 With the [light-codegen][] generator, the server stub can be generated and start running within seconds.
 However, we cannot rely on the generator for validation as specification will be changed along the life cycle of the API.
 This is why we have provided a validator that works on top of the specification at runtime.
 In this way, the generator should only be used once, and the validator will take the latest specification and validate according to the specification at runtime.

 ### Fail fast

-As you may notice that our Status object only supports one code and message.
+As you may notice, our Status object only supports one error code and message.
 This is the indication the framework validation is designed to fail fast.
 Whenever there is an error, the server will stop processing the request and return the error to the consumer immediately.
-There are two reasons on this design, and it is documented in [fail-fast][] in the design section.
+There are several reasons for this design, and they are documented in [fail-fast][] in the design section.

 ### ValidatorHandler

-It is the entry point of the validator, and it is injected during server startup if validator.yml enabled is true.
+It is the entry point of the validator, and it is injected during server startup if openapi-validator.yml enabled is true.
 By default, only RequestValidator will be called.
 Response validation should be done in the [client][] module.

 ### Configuration

 From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
-To have a validator configuration file for different frameworks, a new `openapi-validator.yml` with the same content has been introduced.
+To have a validator configuration file for different frameworks, a new `openapi-validator.yml` with the same content as the old `validator.yml` has been introduced.
 The `validator.yml` is still loaded if `openapi-validator.yml` doesn't exist for backward compatibility.

 Here is an example of `openapi-validator.yml`